Criminal Code Amendment Act No. 28, B.E. 2564 (2021)

 Follow-up visit 1–2 weeks after

-For pregnancies of 12–20 weeks, an additional step is required: options counseling with a multidisciplinary team, followed by a mandatory 24-hour reflection period before the procedure.
+For pregnancies of 12–20 weeks, an additional step is required: examination and options counselling with a multidisciplinary team.

 Your Legal Rights